 Talent and Culture (TC) at WVU oversees all staff hiring and development.
-TC ensures that WVU is hiring qualified employees through the creation and maintenance of detailed position descriptions, overseeing the marketing / announcement of open positions, and reviewing the institution's salaries and benefits to ensure that they are competitive in the market.
+TC ensures that WVU is hiring qualified employees through the creation and maintenance of detailed position descriptions, overseeing the marketing and announcement of open positions and reviewing the institution's salaries and benefits to ensure that they are competitive in the market.
 TC also provides a range of resources to units to support the hiring process, including a quick hire guide, search guidelines and interview resources, as well as options to help advertise the position.
-TC also supports the development of the institution's staff, whether in leadership development, professional development, or providing training for new hires.
+TC also supports the development of the institution's staff, whether in leadership development, professional development or providing training for new hires.

 WVU also ensures that all staff are appropriately and regularly trained in Title IX compliance, and cybersecurity practices.
-All Health Science Center employees that interact with personal health information receive annual HIPAA training.
+All Health Sciences Center employees who interact with personal health information receive annual HIPAA training.
 Payment card industry training is provided for all employees working with credit cards or managing applications that do so.
-GLBA training is provided to all employes dealing with student financial aid.
+GLBA training is provided to all employees dealing with student financial aid.

 As reported to the Higher Learning Commission in its annual institutional update, faculty and staff numbers at the institution have largely been stable over the review period.
-Full-time faculty at the institution has increased 4.3% between 2021 to 2024, from 2524 to 2634; part-time faculty has decreased 2.4% over that same period from 2221 to 2166.
-Full-time administrators have also increased 4.3% since 2021, from 2286 to 2386; part-time administrators have increased by 4.7% from 107 to 112.
-Full-time staff have decreased 10.6% between 2021 and 2024, from 1132 to 1012; part-time staff has seen no significant change.
+Full-time faculty at the institution has increased 4.3% between 2021 to 2024, from 2,524 to 2,634; part-time faculty has decreased 2.4% over that same period from 2,221 to 2,166.
+Full-time administrators have also increased 4.3% since 2021, from 2,286 to 2,386; part-time administrators have increased by 4.7% from 107 to 112.
+Full-time staff has decreased 10.6% between 2021 and 2024, from 1,132 to 1,012; part-time staff has seen no significant change.
 The faculty-to-student ratio reported in 2021 was

 17.37.
 The faculty-to-student ratio reported in 2024 was 17.4.
-Total full-time employees at the institution only changed by 1.5% between 2021 and 2024, from 5942 to 6032.
+Total full-time employees at the institution only changed by 1.5% between 2021 and 2024, from 5,942 to 6,032.